BYLAWS OF THE ARTHROSCOPY ASSOCIATION OF NORTH AMERICA

 - Bylaws Committee.
 There shall be a Bylaws Committee which shall be composed of at least five (5) members, appointed by the President, subject to the approval of the Board of Directors.
 This Committee shall review and recommend bylaw amendments to the Board of Directors and review amendments when made in accordance with these Bylaws.

 - Journal Board of Trustees.
 The Journal Board of Trustees shall be comprised of nine (9) voting members.
-These members will be the four (4) immediate Past-Presidents of AANA, four (4) members-at-large, and a Chairman.
+These members will be the four (4) immediate Past-Presidents of AANA, four (4) members-at-large, and Chair.
 Two of the at-large members will be suggested to the Committee on Committees by ISAKOS and each shall be a member of both AANA and ISAKOS.
 The Editor- in-chief and the AANA Treasurer shall be considered non-voting ex-officio members.
 In the event that one of the four past president positions is vacated for any reason, that position shall be filled by another past president of AANA.
 In the event that there is a vacancy in either of the ISAKOS at-large positions, ISAKOS shall suggest a replacement to the Committee on Committees.
 The replacement must be a member of both AANA and ISAKOS.

 Terms of Office will commence and expire with the AANA Annual Meeting.
-The Chairman’s term shall be two (2) years with the opportunity to be reappointed for one (1) additional term of two years.
+The Chair’s term shall be two (2) years with the opportunity to be reappointed for one (1) additional term of two years.
 Each of the Past-Presidents may serve for the four (4) years immediately following the end of their Presidency.
-At-Large- Members’ terms shall be four (4) years with no opportunity to renew.
+At-Large Members’ terms shall be four (4) years with no opportunity to renew.
 Those members appointed to fill vacancies shall assume the balance of the term of the vacated position.

-The appointment of the Chairman and the at-large members will be made by the Committee on Committees with the approval of the AANA Board of Directors, as will any appointments made to fill vacancies.
+The appointment of the Chair and the at-large members will be made by the Committee on Committees with the approval of the AANA Board of Directors, as will any appointments made to fill vacancies.

 - Committee on Committees.
 The Committee on Committees is a standing committee, comprised of the Presidential Line, which includes the President, First Vice President, Second Vice Presidents, the two immediate Past Presidents, and in addition, two At-Large Members to be selected by the First Vice President.
 The Committee has the responsibility for selecting all committee chairs and their members with the exception of those for the Executive, Finance, Nominating, and Program Committees.